thatcoderguy/Recall-Hosting/README.md

 A group of projects for setting up and running a hosting company

-This project has 3 branches
+This project has 5 branches
 ===========================

 Recall-hosting-windows-service.
 This is the service project, the service is what interfaces with the other services (e.g. Email, iis etc) to se setup accounts, host headers, DNS records etc...

-Interface-alpha.
+Example-Interface.

-This is an alpha build of the web interface which will be used by customers/staff to issue commands to the windows service.
+This is an example of how a web interface can be built, this will be used by customers/staff to issue commands to the windows service.
 The interface also stores a copy of the configuration of all email accounts/DNS records/iis headers etc..
 So that they don't have to be read from the services.

-Proof-of-concept
+IIS-Proof-of-concept
-This is just test code to test some concepts, so that they can be implemented into the service e.g. Creating DNS records, IIS headers etc....
+This is just test code to test some concepts, so that they can be implemented into the service e.g. Creating DNS records, IIS headers etc...

+Account-Service
+This service monitors accounts and payments; the ideal is to alert customers/staff when accounts are overdue, and eventually issue a command to deactive an account's services when over an overdue threshold

+Website-Monitor
+This monitors a website watching for changes; initially this monitor will alert the website owner if the website has "gone down".
+Later this can be updated to be a version history for the website owner.

 Installation and Usage
 ======================

-The windows service must be build and installed first

-The inteface can then be setup.
+The windows service must be build and installed first, then the interface can then be setup.
+The windows service has a SQL file which sets up the database, as does the example interface.

 TO DO